 The Huachucas...a conflicted range to be sure.
-Rugged, lush and scenic they tower over Sierra Vista with a huge trail network.
+Rugged, lush, and scenic they tower over Sierra Vista with a huge trail network.
 A hiker's paradise?
 Well almost, the thing is this is a major avenue for illegal border-crossers.
-Every hiker in southern arizona knows this.
+Every hiker in southern Arizona knows this.
 Unfortunately, they litter their way along the range and it can be very discouraging.
 But like that childhood friend you can never stay mad at, I just can't keep away.
 For me, this range just has too much to offer.

 This loop out of Ramsey Canyon at the Nature Conservancy Preserve is fantastic.
-It makes an out-loop-and back hike with good distance and elevation.
+It makes an out-loop-and-back hike with good distance and elevation.
 The only caveat is that it incorporates a segment of the Huachuca Crest Trail - which seems to be the main avenue for the border crossers and their litter.
-However, this could be done, as described below, as an out and back that avoids the Crest Trail and it's (at times) sad litter.
+However, this could be done, as described below, as an out and back that avoids the Crest Trail and its (at times) sad litter.

-Well enough of that...take the trail out of the excellent Preserve and immediately begin a gradual upward pace that never actually ceases until the top.
+Well, enough of that...take the trail out of the excellent Preserve and immediately begin a gradual upward pace that never actually ceases until the top.
 As you first wander up along the broad gravel trail with the canyon wash to your left you will marvel at the foliage, including the largest Arizona Sycamores I have ever seen.
 You pass some old cabins and such and shortly the Hamburg Trail breaks off to the left at a signed post.

 A side trail from Brown Canyon enters from your right, continue straight along to Hamburg Meadow.
 I understand this to be the remains of an old mining town/site way up here in the mountains.
 Old pipes and weathered foundations can be seen here and there to confess.
-Shortly after this you come to the signed intersection where the loop begins, this is roughly 2.5 miles into the trip.
+Shortly after this, you come to the signed intersection where the loop begins, this is roughly 2.5 miles into the trip.
 I recommend hanging a right and following the Pat Scott Canyon trail up to the Crest.